tnakajo42/so_long/README.md

 $ ./so_long ./map/map.ber
 ```

-# CHANGE YOUR CHARACTOR AND FIELDS
+# CHANGE YOUR CHARACTER AND FIELDS

 You can also change the player and enemies image, and map textures.
 Try: